Medicare does not cover the cost of the provision of ambulance services.

 Circumstances where fees may not be payable by you

-- The following circumstances may result in your Ambulance fees being waived or paid by another provider.
+• The following circumstances may result in your Ambulance fees being paid by another provider.

-- This application may be submitted by someone who is authorised to act on your behalf.
+• This application may be submitted by someone who is authorised to act on your behalf.
+This may be an Enduring Power of Attorney (EPOA) or a parent/guardian in the event of the person being under 18 years old.

-- These waivers are designed for individuals who may be eligible for free ambulance services under other schemes, including private health insurance.
+• These are designed for individuals who may be eligible for free ambulance services under other schemes, including private health insurance.

 Most aged pension and health care concession card holders will be entitled to free of charge ambulances services within the ACT.